kubernetes/enhancements/keps/sig-scheduling/3094-pod-topology-spread-considering-taints/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->
-No, but once you leave the related fields unset, this feature will not work.
+The feature can be disabled in Alpha and Beta stage, but once GA, there's no way to disable it.
+But you can leave it opt-out by unset the two fields, and it will fall back to the default behavior.

 ###### What happens if we reenable the feature if it was previously rolled back?
 The policies are respected again.